huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 	- Dependency Inversion Principle (DIP)
 		- In essence, the DIP says that our classes should depend upon abstractions, not on concrete details.
 - ## Systems
-	- Separate Constructing a System from Using
-- Your Highlight on page 185-185 | Added on Tuesday, June 20, 2023 8:56:27 AM

-  Separate Constructing a System from Using It
+	- Separate Constructing a System from Using It
-  <==========>
-- Your Highlight on page 199-199 | Added on Tuesday, June 20, 2023 5:47:24 PM

-  We all know it is best to give responsibilities to the most qualifed persons.
+		- We all know it is best to give responsibilities to the most qualifed persons.
 We often forget that it is also best to postpone decisions until the last possible moment
 		  <==========>
 - Your Highlight on page 199-199 | Added on Tuesday, June 20, 2023 5:47:41 PM

   it lets us make informed choices with the best possible information